Uniting Church, York, Western Australia: Organ

 A fund was raised by Mrs Florence Monger in 1895 for the purchase of an organ constructed by Alfred Monk of London.
 The organ is only one of two Alfred Monk organs in Australia and is considered the best 19th century organ in Western Australia "in both the warmth of its tone and brilliance of sound and in capability to fill the sanctuary with sound".

 Originally, the organ had to be hand-pumped.
 An organ pumper recollected:

 The names of a number of the organ pumpers are scratched in the back of the organ case.

 In 1925, an electric blower was installed.

-The organ was restored in 1981-2 by FJ Larner & Co and was cleaned and maintained in June 2001.
+The organ was restored in 1981-2 by F. J. Larner & Co and was cleaned and maintained in June 2001.

 The gallery in the church was originally intended to be used by the choir but the installation of the pipe organ meant that the choir assembled at the front of the church.